ecilasun/tinysys/software/SDK/dma.md

 ### Copy a 4K block
 `void DMACopy4K(const uint32_t _sourceAddress16ByteAligned, const uint32_t _targetAddress16ByteAligned);`

 This function moves a 4Kbyte block of memory from a 16 byte aligned memory address to another 16 byte aligned memory address.
-It is most commonly used to blit an offscreen image to the scan-out buffer of the video controller, or to quickly clear large blocks of memory to the values in a source block.
+It is most commonly used to blit an offscreen image, such as a bitmap background, to the scan-out buffer of the video controller.

 `void DMACopyAutoByteMask4K(const uint32_t _sourceAddress16ByteAligned, const uint32_t _targetAddress16ByteAligned);`

 This function behaves exactly the same way as `DMACopy4K`, however it will not write any zeros seen in the source byte stream.
-It can be used to overlay data onto a memory location without destroying masked areas, denoted by zero.
+It can be used to overlay data onto a memory location without destroying masked areas, such as when drawing a foreground layer with masking on top of a background image.

 ### Copy an arbitrary block size
 `void DMACopy(const uint32_t _sourceAddress16ByteAligned, const uint32_t _targetAddress16ByteAligned, const uint8_t _blockCountInMultiplesOf16bytes);`